OWASP/owasp-mastg/style_guide.md

 Consider creating a supporting document and linking to it from the page rather than displaying all the information directly on the page.

+### Write Gender Neutral

+We are writing gender neutral in the MSTG and will refrain from "he/she" as we do not want to exclude non-binary.
+This means don't use the following words throughout the book:

+- she / her
+- he / him / his

+Instead, write in the following different styles to be inclusive:

+- only a noun: “a user should…”
+- the plural: “When users should…”
+- the second person: “When you are pentesting, you should…”
+- an imperative: “Never use event bound methods like LaContext!”

+We are not writing in singular "they", as this can become confusing and shall therefore not be used.

+There is one exception: We are still using "man in the middle", as it is simply a common term in the industry and there is no common replacement for it.

 ### Timeliness of Content

 Keeping accurate and timely content establishes the 'Mobile Security Testing Guide' as a credible and trustworthy source of information.